10 Canine Enrichment Games & Activities

 In conclusion don’t be like me — don’t keep adding more and more physical activity to your dog’s routine and expect them to just tire out, settle down, and act like a complete angel for the rest of the day.
 Add in some canine enrichment games as well.

 Physical activity is wonderful for your dog (and there’s plenty of ways to help tire them out), but it’s not the only kind of exercise that dogs thrive on; they need mental exercise as well.
 You can tire out your dog’s body, but don’t forget that your dog’s mind needs a workout as well.

 What Are Your Favorite Canine Enrichment Activities?

 What canine enrichment activities and games do you love?
-Do you have any favorites?
+Does your dog have any favorites?
 Does your dog enjoy puzzles?
 Let me know in the comments.

 Resources & Recommended Reading